Exclusivity and allure are important aspects as well as lighting and functionality of the space.

 When it comes to lighting a car showroom, perfection must be achieved.
 Lighting style and quality need to reflect the overall brand, which includes every fitting and fixture the customer will come into contact with.
 Cars are made using coloured and highly reflective materials, therefore the role of showroom lighting is to enhance each vehicle’s form, shape and character.
 Ultimately the lighting needs to create an atmosphere that will encourage sales and highlight the key features.

-The space needs to be handsome and exciting – that’s a given.
+Space needs to be handsome and exciting – that’s a given.
 However, it is also essential that the showroom is designed with functionality at the centre of everything so that revenue can be maximised.
 It’s important to think of the customer journey from when someone walks in until the moment they leave.
 What will happen when they enter the showroom?
 Who will welcome them and ensure they don’t get missed?
 The reception desk is important and must be placed in a spot that is central to entrance and exit, and it should also be seen by sales representatives and ideally the servicing team so that they can monitor people coming and going.
 Think about the flow of the customer, where they will sit when waiting for their car, what they will see from where they are sitting and where the merchandise is displayed to attract the most sales.